LounesMD/ReinforcementLearning/README.md

   5. PPO
   6. Model-based
 + Environment :
-  1. car-in-the-hill.
+  1. Classic Control : Cart Pole and Acroboy.
+  2. Mujoco : Ant, Hopper and Humanoid
+  3. My own environments !

-Also, I would like to provide a script, based on Deep-Q Learning, that can be run on *every* video game website to find the best way to *maximize* a score.
+Also, I would like to provide a script, based on Deep-Q Learning, that can be run on *every* video game website to find the best way to *maximize* a score. <br>
+At the beginning of 2023, you will have an object-oriented implementation of my algorithms.

 ## To read
   - [x] [Complexity of Planning with Partial Observability](https://www.aaai.org/Papers/ICAPS/2004/ICAPS04-041.pdf)